3D Shape Tokenization via Latent Flow Matching: Experiments

 \section{Experiments}

-We apply \OursABV to represent 3D in three applications, 3D shape generation (single-image-to-3D or unconditional generation) (\Cref{sec: exp lfm}), 3D CLIP (\Cref{sec: exp clip}), and neural rendering (\Cref{sec: exp rendering}).
+We evaluate shape tokenization from two perspectives.
+In \Cref{sec: reconstruction}, we assess the geometry information preserved in \OursABV by comparing with ground-truth shapes.
+From \Cref{sec: exp clip} to~\ref{sec: exp rendering}, we apply \OursABV as the 3D representation in three applications, 3D CLIP (\Cref{sec: exp clip}), 3D shape generation (single-image-to-3D or unconditional generation) (\Cref{sec: exp lfm}), and estimation of ray-shape intersection (\Cref{sec: exp rendering}).
 Our goal is to demonstrate a variety of capabilities enabled by \OursABV and further motivate future work.
-In all tasks, \OursABV achieves competitive performance compared to models specifically designed for each task.